constantinpape/z5/README.md

 ## A note on axis ordering

-Internally, n5 uses column-major (i.e. x, y, z) axis ordering, while z5 does row-major (i.e. z, y,x) axis ordering.
+Internally, n5 uses column-major (i.e. x, y, z) axis ordering, while z5 uses row-major (i.e. z, y, x).
 While this is mostly handled internally, it means that the metadata does not transfer 1 to 1, but needs to be reversed for most shapes.
 Concretely: